Eldfin/SLIFOX/README.md

     Defines the maximum number of peaks that are paired.
     Value has to be smaller or equal the number of peaks in image_params (and max 6) (max_paired_peaks <= max_fit_peaks or max_find_peaks)
-- `angle_threshold`: float
+- `nb_diff_threshold`: float
-    Threshold defining when a neighbouring pixel direction is considered as same nerve fiber.
+    Threshold in degrees defining when a neighboring pixel direction is used to pair peaks with the "neighbor" method.
+- `pli_diff_threshold`: float
+    If the difference between the measured PLI direction and the calculated PLI direction from SLI is larger than this threshold, the "pli" method will not return any peak pair combination.
 - `max_attempts`: int
-    Number defining how many times it should be attempted to find a neighbouring pixel within the given "angle_threshold".
+    Number defining how many times it should be attempted to find a neighboring pixel with a direction difference lower than the given "nb_diff_threshold".
 - `search_radius`: int
     The radius within which to search for the closest pixel with a defined direction.
 - `min_directions_diff`: float